 EntertainmentCelebrities Azealia Banks’ Twitter account suspended after Zayn Malik tweets Azealia Banks performs for fans during Splendour in the Grass on July 25, 2015, in Byron Bay, Australia.
 Photo Credit: Getty Images / Cassandra Hannagan By Frank Lovece Special to Newsday Updated May 13, 2016 7:49 AM Print Share fbShare Tweet Email Twitter has suspended the account of New York rapper Azealia Banks following a series of racist and homophobic tweets directed at singer Zayn Malik.
 The suspension came following an exchange beginning Tuesday when Banks, 24, posted an Instagram message suggesting that shots in a Malik music video strongly resembled shots in some of hers.
 After Malik posted two tweets possibly alluding to Banks, she responded with a homophobic slur, according to screengrabs on CNN and elsewhere.
 She later tweeted that he acts “like a white boy pretending to be black.”
 Malik tweeted back, “Why you been saying nasty things about me?
 I wasn’t talking about you lol?”
 Banks responded with racist tweets attacking, among other things, Malik’s Pakistani heritage.
 When 14-year-old Disney Channel star Skai Jackson tweeted, “Azealia Banks needs to simmer down a little,” Banks responded with crude remarks.
 On Wednesday, Banks offered partial regrets, tweeting, “Big apologies to anyone who was offended by any of the things I said . . .
 Not apologizing for my words WHATSOEVER, apologizing for the way people feel.”
 By Thursday morning, Banks’ Twitter address redirected to “Account suspended.”
 A Twitter representative told Time magazine the company could not comment on individual accounts.
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.